Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 * OneFlow use decentralized and flow framework.
 Not like  `master` and `worker` frame, it can maximum optimize the network speed between nodes.

-* Support for  `consistent strategy`, the whole network only need only logic input and output.
+* Support for  `consistent view`, the whole network only need only logic input and output.

-* Also support to adapt with `mirrored strategy` from other framework.
+* Also support to adapt with `mirrored view` from other framework.
 User who familiar with the distributed training in other frame can easily use OneFlow.

 * The minimalist configuration, only need few line of code can change a single node of the training program into a distributed training program.